DariuszKrych/Bookbinding_Signature_Creator_App/README.md

 >
 > **Nothing is stored.** Your books exist on the server only while the tab is open.
 The one copy that lasts is the zip you download yourself.

-I built it because I wanted to print signatures for a series of nine books for a bookbinding hobby, and writing the tool looked like more enjoyable than manually setting up the signature format for the mountain of pages which those nine books come to.
-It was fun and ended up saving me the time too.
+I built it because I wanted to print signatures for a series of nine books for a bookbinding hobby, and writing the tool is more enjoyable than manually setting up the signature format for the mountain of pages which those nine books come to.
+It was fun and ended up saving me some time too.

 ---